justin713/gulp-premailer/README.md

 With the latest update, gulp-premailer supports linked stylesheets.
 Using [cheerio](http://matthewmueller.github.io/cheerio/) by [MatthewMueller](https://github.com/matthewmueller), gulp-premailer searches for `<link>` elements, then tries to find the referenced files and append them to the `<head>` and finally, removes the original `<link>` elements.
 (May make sense for this to be an option).

-### Caveats

-~~Currently, only embedded styles are inlined &mdash; _no linked external stylesheets are inlined_.
-Unfortunately, gulp-premailer is a learning project and functionality is very limited.
-In a (hopefully soon) future release, I am aiming to use [juice](https://github.com/LearnBoost/juice) or something like it to fetch and insert external stylesheets to be inlined as well.~~

-As mentioned above, linked stylesheets are now supported.
-However, there may be some issues with paths as I've only tested linked stylesheets in the same dir.

 ### Contributing
 As said previously, this is a learning project based on need for other projects and desire to experiment with node.
 I welcome all insight, discussion and code suggestions.